HiramRamirezR/AI-comments-generator/README.md

 # Automatic Social Media Comment Generator

-This project is a simple web application that uses a pre-trained language model to generate engaging comments for social media posts.
+This project uses a pre-trained language model to generate engaging comments for social media posts, served via a modern API.

+## Architecture

+This project follows a decoupled frontend-backend architecture:

+-   **Backend API:** A robust backend built with **FastAPI** that exposes an endpoint for comment generation.
+It handles the interaction with the AI model.
+-   **Frontend UI:** A simple and intuitive interface built with **Streamlit** that consumes the backend API to provide a user-friendly experience.

 ## Features

--   Generates automatic comments with "engagement" (open questions, support, humor, etc.).
+-   Generates multiple automatic comment options based on a post's text.
--   Allows you to choose the tone of the comment (e.g., professional, casual, motivational).
+-   Allows the user to choose the desired tone (e.g., professional, casual, motivational).
--   Simple and intuitive interface built with Streamlit.
+-   Clear separation between the AI logic (API) and the user interface.

 ## Installation